MangoIV/dracuLad/README.md

 - acrylic plates have arrived and fit perfectly
 - 3D-printable case has been added thanks to the awesome work of Sadek Baroudi
 - basic ZMK Firmware (not all features implemented yet) exists on [my fork of the zmk firmware](https://github.com/MangoIV/zmk.git)

-## Plans for the future
-- offer footprints for switches to cut off power in case of using a bluetooth controller
-- offer footprints to solder a battery on different places of the PCB

 ## Hardware availability
 - hardware availability is always a big problem and ordering everything yourself is a big hustle.
 Therefore I'm happy to tell you that Ben from keycapsss (not me) is so kind [to offer everything to make a full build](https://keycapsss.com/).